 apt-get would be more suitable for.
 In many ways, apt not only streamlines the package management process but also provides extra information as we saw earlier when comparing

 However, if you’re not on Mint with its gargantuan argument list for

 apt that almost entirely renders

-To the day-to-day user, the differences aren’t staggering at all.
-In fact, they can be extraordinarily comparable.
+To the day-to-day user, the differences are insignificant.
 Where they begin to part ways is in software “fungibility.”
-Linux has a very fluid software market where users are presented with a sometimes-overwhelming amount of choice.
+Linux has a very fluid software market, where users are presented with a sometimes-overwhelming amount of choices.
 Smartphone app stores are pretty much set in stone, and it’s hard to imagine users seeking alternatives.

 At the same time, in theory, the personal package archives (PPAs) that people enjoy using in Ubuntu can be compromised and lead to the proliferation of malicious software by bad actors.